Modern Day Pharisees

 Try to read the Word for yourself when you can or listen to it on audio.
 Do not trust what other people tell you without checking it yourself (Acts 17:11).
 As the Word soaks into your spirit, it will come back to your remembrance later when you need it.
 If you have never heard it, then how can it help you?
-You have to first know what is written, and what is not, in order to use it effectively.Prayer: Heavenly Father please reveal the areas in my life that need to be cleaned up and wash me from the inside out, and reveal what I should change.
+You have to first know what is written, and what is not, in order to use the word effectively.Prayer: Heavenly Father please reveal the areas in my life that need to be cleaned up and wash me from the inside out, and reveal what I should change.
 Help me correct the areas that I am mislead in and let me see the differences between scripture and the traditions that have been handed down, in the name of Jesus Christ I pray.

 Read more at: www.refreshinghope.org